Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Results and Discussion

 Beyond predictive accuracy, computational efficiency is another key factor used to evaluate forecasting models for practical use.
-Table \ref{tab:training_time_statistics} provides a detailed comparison of training times in the whole category setting for nonimputed and imputed data.
+Table 3 provides a comparison of training times in the whole-category setting for SAITS-imputed data.
 The results make it evident that ensemble approaches, especially XGBoost, are highly efficient: they require considerably less memory and train much faster than neural network approaches.
-In contrast, neural models such as NBEATS and NHiTS demand significantly more resources, while the Temporal Fusion Transformer (TFT) incurs an even higher computational cost, particularly when trained on imputed data (which is expected since there are approximately ten times more training series for imputed data).
 For real-world applications where speed and accuracy matter, the lower computational footprint of the ensemble methods represents a clear advantage.

-\section{Discussion}
+\subsection{Discussion}

-The preliminary findings presented in the Results section offer several important insights into retail sales forecasting using modern machine learning models.
-Notably, ensemble models such as LightGBM and XGBoost exhibit robust performance in both localized (individual-group) and aggregated (whole-category) configurations when using nonimputed data.
-These models consistently achieve lower error rates across multiple metrics, particularly in group revenue and group profit measures that are pivotal for pricing optimization, while also demonstrating a significant advantage in training time compared to more computationally intensive neural network approaches.
-This performance advantage aligns well with the broader literature on tabular data.
-For instance, Borisov et al. \cite{Borisov} highlight that despite the recent surge in deep learning innovations, gradient-boosted decision tree (GBDT) ensembles often remain the state-of-the-art for heterogeneous tabular data due to their robustness and lower sensitivity to data irregularities.
+The results offer several important insights into retail sales forecasting.
+Ensemble models such as LightGBM and XGBoost exhibit robust performance in both localized and aggregated configurations when they use nonimputed data, consistently achieving lower error rates while demonstrating significant training time advantages.
+This aligns with Borisov et al. \cite{Borisov}, who note that gradient-boosted decision tree ensembles often remain state-of-the-art for heterogeneous tabular data due to their robustness to data irregularities.